 If you have any questions about any of the information in this leaflet, or there is anything that you do not understand please contact your doctor or nurse at the Sickle Cell and Thalassemia Centre (SCAT).
-If you notice any signs of infection then during working hours contact your nurse/doctor at the Sickle Cell and Thalassemia Centre.
-Out of hours or weekends visit your nearest ED (Emergency Department).
+If you notice any signs of infection then contact your nurse/doctor at the Sickle Cell and Thalassemia Centre (SCAT - in working hours, or visit the nearest ED in the evenings or weekends.